-The Division of Public Works is responsible for insuring that pedestrian facilities within the county’s rights of way, including sidewalks and curb ramps, are accessible to all pedestrians.
+The Division of Public Works is responsible for ensuring that pedestrian facilities within the county’s rights of way, including sidewalks and curb ramps, are accessible to all pedestrians.

 Inspection & Repairs

 The division recently inspected all existing pedestrian facilities within county road rights of way to determine if they comply with current ADA accessibility standards.
 Results of the Self Evaluation Report of the inspection will be used to plan sidewalk replacement projects.

 The division is also requesting public input regarding existing pedestrian accessibility needs along county roads.
 Residents who wish to provide comments are encouraged to submit a brief description of the barrier to accessibility they currently face to the Office of Transportation Engineering, Division of Public Works.
 Concerned citizens may provide input by sending an email to the office, or sending a letter by regular mail to: